sinlab-uio/sinlab-uio.github.io/README.md

 # sinlab-web
-To see the draft webpage for SINLAB, go to [https://griwodz.github.io/sinlab-web/](https://griwodz.github.io/sinlab-web/).
+To see the webpage for SINLAB, go to [https://sinlab-uio.github.io/](https://sinlab-uio.github.io/).